 Entrepreneurs are allowed to purchase and/or rent office space, buildings, and homes just like any Dutch national.
 New businesses can benefit from investment aid in the form of investment incentives.

-Find out details about the laws governing foreign investments in the Netherlands from this video:
+Find out details about the laws governing foreign investments and information about starting a business in the Netherlands from this video:

 Foreign investment is not allowed in publicly owned and controlled sectors.
 Public monopolies exist in the following sectors:

 With some exceptions, postal services and public transportation can be open for foreign investments.
 Business sectors like defense and security, public media and broadcasting are subject to more limitations or conditions for foreign investments.

 The Netherlands welcome and encourage foreign investments.
 The country’s political stability, rapidly growing economy and pro-business policies make it very attractive for foreign investors.
 Moreover, its geographical position and excellent infrastructure make Holland an attractive country for investors.

 Just like any other country, the Netherlands has certain sectors which attract foreign investors more than others.
 The latest figures date from 2017 and refer to the following investment industries:

 There are also other industries which appeal to foreign investors coming to the Netherlands and if you are interested in a specific area, you can rely on our company registration agents for incorporating a business in any of them.